jonathanchh1/NewsFeeding/README.md

 Fetching JSON data and parsing it.
-Working with libraries like Retrofit and GSON Maintaining a good design ny following Material Design Guidelines by Google.
+Working with libraries like Retrofit and GSON Maintaining a good design following Material Design Guidelines by Google.
-Working with UI libraries like Material Drawer by Mike Penz.
 Saving Orientation changes with savedInstance.
 Libraries used in this project: